 HonorLock will proctor your exams this semester.
 You DO NOT need to create an account or schedule an appointment in advance.
 HonorLock is available 24/7, and all that is needed is a computer, a working webcam, and a stable internet connection.
 To get started, you will need Google Chrome and to download the HonorLock Chrome Extension.
 You can download the extension at www.honorlock.com/extension/install When taking an exam, you will need to be in Google Chrome.
-A practice quiz will be available later for all students to prepare their computers for the exams.
-When you are ready to take the practice quiz, log into Canvas on Google, go to your course, and click on the exam.
-Clicking 'Launch Proctoring' will begin the HonorLock authentication process, where you will take a picture of yourself, show your ID, and complete a scan of your room.
+Clicking 'Launch Proctoring' will begin the HonorLock authentication process, where you will take a picture of yourself and show your ID.
+HonorLock will be recording your exam session by webcam as well as recording your screen.
 HonorLock also has an integrity algorithm that can detect search-engine use, so please do not attempt to search for answers, even if it is on a secondary device.
 HonorLock support is available 24/7/365.
 If you encounter any issues you may contact them by live chat, phone (855-828-4004), and/or email (support@honorlock.com).